learn-co-curriculum/intro-to-json-and-ajax.js/README.md

 ## Introduction to JSON

-JSON stands for JavaScript Object Notation and it has become the defacto standard for computer-to-computer communiation (APIs).
+JSON stands for JavaScript Object Notation and it has become the defacto standard for computer-to-computer communication (APIs).
 Sites like Flickr, WeatherUnderground, and Spotify expose at least some of their data in a JSON format.

 Before we get our hands dirty, install the Chrome extension [JSONView](https://github.com/jamiew/jsonview-chrome) and then open this page using a Chrome browser.
-Now that you've installed the extention, which will just make JSON easier to read, take a look at OpenWeatherMap's data for the weather in New York today here:
+Now that you've installed the extension, which will just make JSON easier to read, take a look at OpenWeatherMap's data for the weather in New York today here:

 [http://api.openweathermap.org/data/2.5/weather?q=New%20York,us](http://api.openweathermap.org/data/2.5/weather?q=New%20York,us)